TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-for-vm-performance-view-blank.md

 **Is you workspace setup to collect the performance counters?**

 As part of enabling Azure Monitor for VMs we setup several performance counters on your workspace.
-See the list of counters here.

 **Setup the workspace performance counters**